Dolors Bassa, Jordi Turull, Josep Rull, Raül Romeva and Joaquim Forn (imprisoned Catalan ministers)

 Dolors Bassa, Jordi Turull, Josep Rull, Joaquim Forn and Raül Romeva were Ministers of the Government of the Generalitat of Catalonia when the referendum was held on 1 October 2017.
 Joaquim Forn, former minister of Interior, is in prison since 2 November 2017, while Dolors Bassa, Jordi Turull and Raül Romeva were freed on 4 December 2017, when the case was transferred from the Audiencia Nacional to the Supreme Court.
 They were imprisoned again on 23 March 2018 by the Supreme Court.

-Bassa, Turull, Rull, Forn and Romeva are accused of a crime of rebellion, sedition and embezzlement of public funds.
+Bassa, Turull, Rull, Forn and Romeva were first accused of a crime of rebellion, sedition and embezzlement of public funds.
+On 14 October 2019, Bassa, Turull and Romeva were condemned for the crimes of sedition and embezzlement of public funds while Rull and Forn were condemned only for the crime of sedition.

 Bassa, Turull, Rull, Form and Romeva were appointed ministers after the victory of the pro independence coalition Junts pel Sí in the 2015 elections.
 A few months later, the government presided by Carles Puigdemont announced the holding of a referendum on self-determination, which took place on 1 October 2017.